Charles Oman

 Sir Charles William Chadwick Oman, KBE FBA (12 January 1860 – 23 June 1946) was a British military historian.
 His reconstructions of medieval battles from the fragmentary and distorted accounts left by chroniclers were pioneering.
-Occasionally his interpretations have been challenged, especially his widely copied thesis that British troops defeated their Napoleonic opponents by firepower alone.
-Paddy Griffith, among modern historians, claims that the British infantry's discipline and willingness to attack were equally important.

 Early life

-Oman was born in Muzaffarpur district, India, the son of a British planter, and was educated at Winchester College and at the University of Oxford, where he studied under William Stubbs.
-Here, he was invited to become a founding member of the Stubbs Society, which was under Stubbs's patronage.
+Oman was born in Muzaffarpur district, in the Bihar Province of British India, the only child of a British planter, Charles Philip Austin Oman, and his wife Anne Chadwick.
+He was educated at Winchester College and the University of Oxford, where he studied under William Stubbs.

+In 1884, he was invited to become a founding member of the Stubbs Society, which was under Stubbs's patronage.